 Subtitles and Transcript

-1:16 You know, frankly it's a sector that many of us who work in the field worry is being endangered and possibly dismantled by technology.
+1:16 Frankly, it's a sector that many of us who work in the field worry is being endangered and possibly dismantled by technology.
 While we initially heralded the Internet as the fantastic new marketing device that was going to solve all our problems, we now realize that the Internet is, if anything, too effective in that regard.
 Depending on who you read, an arts organization or an artist, who tries to attract the attention of a potential single ticket buyer, now competes with between three and 5,000 different marketing messages a typical citizen sees every single day.
-We now know in fact that technology is our biggest competitor for leisure time.
-Five years ago, Gen-X'ers spent 20.7 hours online and TV, the majority on TV.
-Gen-Y'ers spent even more -- 23.8 hours, the majority online.
-And now, a typical university entering student arrives at college already having spent 20,000 hours online and an additional 10,000 hours playing video games -- a stark reminder that we operate in a cultural context where video games now outsell music and movie recordings combined.
+We now know, in fact, that technology is our biggest competitor for leisure time.
+Five years ago, Gen Xers spent 20.7 hours online and TV, the majority on TV.
+Gen Yers spent even more — 23.8 hours, the majority online.
+And now, a typical university-entering student arrives at college already having spent 20,000 hours online and an additional 10,000 hours playing video games — a stark reminder that we operate in a cultural context where video games now outsell music and movie recordings combined.

-2:29 Moreover, we're afraid that technology has altered our very assumptions of cultural consumption.
+2:28 Moreover, we're afraid that technology has altered our very assumptions of cultural consumption.
 Thanks to the Internet, we believe we can get anything we want whenever we want it, delivered to our own doorstep.
-We can shop at three in the morning or eight at night, ordering jeans tailor-made for our unique body-types.
-Expectations of personalization and customization that the live performing arts -- which have set curtain times, set venues, attendant inconveniences of travel, parking and the like -- simply cannot meet.
+We can shop at three in the morning or eight at night, ordering jeans tailor-made for our unique body types.
+Expectations of personalization and customization that the live performing arts — which have set curtain times, set venues, attendant inconveniences of travel, parking and the like — simply cannot meet.
 And we're all acutely aware: what's it going to mean in the future when we ask someone to pay a hundred dollars for a symphony, opera or ballet ticket, when that cultural consumer is used to downloading on the internet 24 hours a day for 99 cents a song or for free?
-These are enormous questions for those of us who work in this terrain.
+These are enormous questions for those of us that work in this terrain.
 But as particular as they feel to us, we know we're not alone.

 3:26 All of us are engaged in a seismic, fundamental realignment of culture and communications, a realignment that is shaking and decimating the newspaper industry, the magazine industry, the book and publishing industry and more.
 Saddled in the performing arts as we are, by antiquated union agreements that inhibit and often prohibit mechanical reproduction and streaming, locked into large facilities that were designed to ossify the ideal relationship between artist and audience most appropriate to the 19th century and locked into a business model dependent on high ticket revenues, where we charge exorbitant prices.
 Many of us shudder in the wake of the collapse of Tower Records and ask ourselves, "Are we next?"
 Everyone I talk to in performing arts resonates to the words of Adrienne Rich, who, in "Dreams of a Common Language," wrote, "We are out in a country that has no language, no laws.
 Whatever we do together is pure invention.
 The maps they gave us are out of date by years."
 And for those of you who love the arts, aren't you glad you invited me here to brighten your day?

 9:45 You know, we've said for a long time, we are critical to the health of the economic communities in your town.
-And absolutely -- I hope you know that every dollar spent on a performing arts ticket in a community generates five to seven additional dollars for the local economy, dollars spent in restaurants or on parking, at the fabric stores where we buy fabric for costumes, the piano tuner who tunes the instruments and more.
-But the arts are going to be more important to economies as we go forward, especially in industries we can't even imagine yet, just as they have been central to the iPod and the computer game industries, which few, if any of us come have foreseen 10 to 15 years ago.
-Business leadership will depend more and more on emotional intelligence, the ability to listen deeply, to have empathy, to articulate change, to motivate others -- the very capacities that the arts cultivate with every encounter.
+And absolutely — I hope you know that every dollar spent on a performing arts ticket in a community generates five to seven additional dollars for the local economy, dollars spent in restaurants or on parking, at the fabric stores where we buy fabric for costumes, the piano tuner who tunes the instruments, and more.
+But the arts are going to be more important to economies as we go forward, especially in industries we can't even imagine yet, just as they have been central to the iPod and the computer game industries, which few, if any of us, could have foreseen 10 to 15 years ago.
+Business leadership will depend more and more on emotional intelligence, the ability to listen deeply, to have empathy, to articulate change, to motivate others — the very capacities that the arts cultivate with every encounter.

 12:15 I salute all of you as activists in that quest and urge you to embrace and hold dear the arts in your work, whatever your purpose may be.
 I promise you the hand of the Doris Duke Charitable Foundation is stretched out in friendship for now and years to come.
 And I thank you for your kindness and your patience in listening to me this afternoon.